 Industrial accidents at tailings management facilities (TMFs) have led to environmental catastrophes with devastating effects on humans and the environment within and across countries.
 Major industrial accidents in the UNECE region and beyond have motivated countries to develop and implement tools under the UNECE Convention on the Transboundary Effects of Industrial Accidents to strengthen mine tailings safety and to prevent such accidents in the future.

 This online toolkit assists countries in strengthening TMF safety and management practices.
-It serves as a hub for anyone wishing to learn about the importance of and work and tools on mine tailings safety under the Convention.
+It serves as a hub for anyone wishing to learn about the importance of, and the work and tools on mine tailings safety under the Convention.
 At the same time, it provides online training for countries, without physically meeting, to improve their knowledge about the impacts and challenges of mine tailings and to apply existing guidelines, including UNECE’s tools, to improve tailings safety.
 Through the drop-down menus below, this online toolkit and training includes four sections: background information on mine tailings safety; a 3-step practical training for countries to enhance safe management practices; a summary of UNECE’s mine tailings work and partners; and further reading on key reports and references.

 Improving the management and safety of mine tailings increases countries’ understanding and governance of disaster risks, including through inter-institutional and cross-sectoral cooperation.
 As such, the work contributes to accomplishing the objectives of Agenda 2030, with its Sustainable Development Goals and the Sendai Framework for Disaster Risk Reduction.
 It also strengthens mineral resource governance, sustainable infrastructure and disaster resilience, both within and across countries.